For detailed pre-departure information download the Outbound Exchange Student Handbook (PDF, 1006 KB).

-You will need to arrange your own travel arrangements.
+You will need to arrange your own travel.
 You are advised not to book your flights before you have received your official acceptance to your host university.

 Obtaining a visa to study in USA has in recent years become a more complicated process and you will now need to travel to Sydney to attend an interview.
 For information visit the US Embassy in Australia website.

 If you are travelling through USA on your way to your final study destination, it is very likely you will need a transit visa for USA.
 Please talk to your travel agent and the Global Mobility Office about this.

 Note: Under the visa waiver program, time spent in Canada and Mexico and adjacent islands count towards the maximum of the 90 day stay allowed under the program.
 So if you are intending to study in any of the above countries and want to visit the USA you will need to apply for a B1/B2 visa.

 If you have any questions regarding any of the above, email firstname.lastname@example.org and you will have a reply within 24-48 hours.

 You will need to lodge your visa application in person at the embassy in Sydney.
 More information can be on the French Embassy's Australian website.

 Students exchanging to the UK must provide biometric data to obtain their visa.
 This process requires taking a digital photo and ten fingerprints of each applicant and it means you will have to do this in person at the UK Consulate office.
 For more information visit the United Kingdom Consulate website.